ibm-cloud-docs/language-translator/doc-translator.md

 ## Before you begin
 {: #prerequisites}

-- {: download} If you're seeing this, you created your service instance.
-Now get your credentials.
+You need your {{site.data.keyword.languagetranslatorshort}} service credentials to log in.
+Either create a service instance or use your existing service credentials.

 - Create an instance of the service:
     1. Go to the [{{site.data.keyword.languagetranslatorshort}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.{DomainName}/catalog/services/language-translator){: new_window} page in the {{site.data.keyword.Bluemix_notm}} Catalog.